 This explains the seemingly counterproductive tendency of troops to walk rather than run or crawl when assaulting enemy positions.
 Crawling exposed men to artillery, running would mean they might not have the energy to fight the enemy, therefore walking was a logical trade-off.

 In conclusion, the enormous death tolls of the first world war were, in part, the product of the manufacturing prowess of the industrialized nations. war and society at large would never be the same again.

-World War II and Industrial Revolution
+World War II and the Industrial Revolution

 The Industrial Revolution is widely agreed to have occurred between 1760 and 1914.
 As WWII began in 1939 it was, therefore, after the Industrial Revolution.

-Colonization, Slavery and Industrial Revolution
+Colonization, Slavery and the Industrial Revolution

 The British Empire and her American Colonies would initially benefit from slavery during the early stages of the Industrial Revolution.
 This was because industrialized regions became magnets for labor leaving the need for additional workers in the factories and on the farms.